rspamd/rspamd.com/doc/modules/multimap.md

 ## Multiple symbol maps

-Starting from version 1.3.1, it is now possible to define multiple symbols and scores using the multimap module.
+Starting from version 1.3.1, it is now possible to define multiple symbols, scores and symbols options using the multimap module.
 To achieve this, all possible symbols should be defined using the `symbols` option in the multimap:

 ~~~hcl
 # local.d/multimap.conf